 15. Will there be an opportunity to meet Amgen Scholars participating in the Europe programme at other sites, and to learn more about biotechnology and drug discovery and development?
 Yes.
 In September, all Amgen Scholars in Europe will attend a symposium to hear firsthand from leading scientists working in industry and academia.
 The symposium will be held at the University of Cambridge and will provide students with a great opportunity to network with other Amgen Scholars from across Europe.

 16. Is the cost of travel to and from this final symposium, as well as room and board, covered by the programme?
 Yes.
-Amgen Scholars at LMU Munich will travel to the symposium in Cambridge immediately following the end of their research internship and return to Munich before finally departing back home, but as the programme ends with the Cambridge symposium, there are no activities planned after September 9th.
+Amgen Scholars at LMU Munich will travel to the symposium in Cambridge immediately following the end of their research internship.
+In 2020, students can return to Munich before finally departing back home, but as the programme ends with the Cambridge symposium, there are no activities planned after September 9th.
 Accommodation will be available until mid September.

 17. Can I apply to participate in the Amgen Scholars Programme in Europe if science or engineering is not the main subject area of my degree?
 Yes.
 Although we expect that the majority of Amgen Scholars will have science or engineering as the main subject area of their degree, students in any subject area may apply.